The difference between the right word and the almost right word is the difference between lightning and the lightning bug.

-Communications are critical.
-The perfect fact sheet with just the right arguments that's easy to read and gives legislators the perfect solution will do no good if it never gets to the right legislators.
-The perfect action alert with all the right information delivered just before the vote will do no good if it is missing the legislators' numbers for advocates to call.
+Clear communications are critical to successful advocacy.
+The perfect fact sheet, with just the right arguments, that’s easy to read, and gives legislators the perfect solution will do no good if it never gets to the right legislators.
+The perfect action alert with all the right information delivered, just before the vote will do no good if it is missing the legislators’ numbers for advocates to call.

-Do you want them to do something, stop something, learn something, attend a public hearing, or add money to the budget for something.
+What do you want them to do?
+You may want something passed, something stopped, want them to learn something, attend a public hearing, change a tax or fee, or add money to the budget for a program?

 Who is the audience?
 The same flyer may work both as a fact sheet for legislators and as an action alert for advocates, but it may not.
-The same fact sheet may not work for all legislators - some will want to know what a program will do to reduce the number of uninsured, others want to know if it works in other states, others want to know what it will cost.
+The same fact sheet may not work for all legislators – some will want to know what a program will do to reduce the number of uninsured, others want to know if it works in other states, others want to know what it will cost, and others will want to know which agency should run the program.
 One fact sheet with all those messages may be too busy.

 This will follow from the answers to the first two questions.
 Keep the message simple - a headline of just a few powerful words.
 Test your message on a few people from the target audience.

 Less is more.
-For help, go to Research - Finding and Using Data.
+Graphics are better than numbers.
+For help, go to Research and data

 Word of mouth can be extremely effective.
 If you want to address a misconception among legislators, the best way might be to enlist a few friends in the legislature to have a conversation with your targets.

 Written communications can be effective – they are permanent and you know that the message doesn’t change as it goes out (unlike personal communications).
 You can include artwork and/or color to attract attention.

 According to our policymaker survey, both legislators and staff prefer short, one or two page fact sheets.
 Brief memos were a close second.